 My full name is Christoph Pressler.
-I´m 42 years of age and actually work as an editor of www.continentseven.com.
+I’m 46 years of age, was born in Salzburg, studied Geography & Economy & Sports Education in Vienna and actually live in Burgenland.
+I actually work as an editor of www.continentseven.com.
 Additionally I work as a travel journalist, photo assistant, video assistant and a professional windsurfing coach or teacher.
-In the past I have been attending the PWA World Cup tour for about 11 years, travelled the world, worked at Lake Garda for a few years and as well got experience in board testing for Starboard or sail testing for GOT Sails and Challenger Sails.
+In the past I have been attending the PWA World Cup tour for about 13 years (2003 – 2015), travelled the world, worked at Lake Garda for a few years and as well got experience in board testing for Starboard or sail testing for GOT Sails and Challenger Sails.

 All in all I want to be a great ambassador for the sport of windsurfing.
 I tell stories about the sport, interview windsurfers, film action and never want to lose the passion for this fantastic board riding lifestyle!

 I closely work in a team with Kerstin Reiger and her brother Florian.
 Additionally I get supported by Starboard, Challenger Sails, Camaro, Mission to Surf, Fitnessstudio Resch and Aeron Booms.

 “Windsurfing is the key to my lifestyle and to my success in life.
 I collaborate with many people, who are very dedicated to the most exciting sport.